JAMA July 17, 2002

 Endpoint

-Key result: The treatment did not reduce the risk of cardiovascular events in women with established coronary disease and may have increased risk early in treatment.
+Key result: Estrogen plus progestin therapy did not reduce the overall rate of CHD events in postmenopausal women with established coronary disease and increased the rate of thromboembolic events.

 2004